Skip to main content

 • CI on your PR finishes with at least one failed check.
 Autofix waits for the full run to complete before acting.

 • You (the PR author) post /niteshift on the PR.
-This kicks off Autofix on the task tracking this PR — or creates a new task with Autofix enabled if no task is tracking it yet.
+This kicks off Autofix on the task tracking the PR, or creates a new task with Autofix enabled if none is tracking it yet.
 Append a prompt to steer the run, e.g. /niteshift focus on the failing snapshot tests.

 While Autofix is working, a Niteshift Fixes check run appears on the PR and links to the task.